 One of the best things about traveling across Canada by train is being able to get off and explore a multitude of diverse cities and natural wonders.
 You spend time on the Via Rail Train relaxing, eating, and sleeping, and the next day you arrive at a wonderful new place just waiting to be discovered.
 From the fishing villages in Atlantic Canada to the majestic Rocky Mountains, you will be in awe of Canada’s beauty at each and every stop.
+Make sure to check out our Canadian train packing list so you are dressed appropriately for the experience.
 Although the train across Canada makes many stops, these are the ones you shouldn’t miss.

 You Can See The Best Of Canada By Train At These Breathtaking Stops

 Halifax, Nova Scotia

 Halifax is located in Atlantic Canada and has deep roots as a fishing village.
 The maritime city is quaint, cute, affordable, scenic, and easy to get to when seeing Canada by train.
 If you decide to add it to your list of places to see, make sure you stroll along the Halifax Waterfront, visit Peggy’s Cove, and pay homage to Canadian immigration ancestors at Pier 21.
 For more information on what to do, where to stay, and what to see in Halifax, check out our full destination guide.